aistats2022exp/AccurateShapleyValues/README.md

-# Consistent Sufficient Explantions and Minimal Sufficient Rules

-Active Coalition of Variables ACV is a Package that implemented the SDP Approaches of the Paper: [ref].
+# Accurate Shapley Values for tree-based model

+ACV is a python library that provides **a better estimation of Shapley values (SV) for tree-based model** (>= dependent TreeSHAP).
+In addition, we use the coalition version of SV to properly handle categorical variables in the computation of SV.

 ## Requirements
 Python 3.6+